Workflow API

 // Update state with validation

-const result = await steps.updateState(
+const result = await workflow.updateState(

 instance._id,